 Manufacturers of metal parts today enjoy access to a wide variety of industrial finishing processes categorized as surface treatments.
-These procedures help alter the exterior of a workpiece to achieve desired qualities.
-For instance, enhanced aesthetic appearance, increased electrical conductivity or improved corrosion resistance may result from the application of a surface treatment.
+These procedures help alter the exterior of a workpiece to achieve the desired qualities.
+For instance, enhanced aesthetic appearance, increased electrical conductivity or improved corrosion resistance may result from the application of surface treatment.

 In some industrial fabrication environments, for example, manufacturers endeavor to coat surfaces of components with protective coatings capable of enhancing a finished part’s ability to resist degradation in the surrounding environment.
 This passivation process typically stems from chemical reactions taking place on the surface of the workpiece immediately after the application of the coating.
 A finishing process called “blueing” occurs when steel acquires a characteristically blue-to-black surface finish following the application of a protective coating.
 This process represents one subset of black oxide coatings.

 Today, several oxidizing processes fall within the scope of “blueing”.
 The resulting color of the surface of steel depends in large measure upon the chemical composition of the specific proprietary coating employed by a manufacturer during a finishing surface treatment and the duration and extent of the part’s exposure to the coating substance.
 The resulting protective patina helps provide better protection against corrosion.

 Some manufacturers refer to the blueing process as “black oxidizing.”
 This term recognizes that the protective coating forms from a chemical reaction on the surface of the metal.
 Essentially, during blueing ferric oxide undergoes a chemical reaction to become magnetic iron oxide.
 This process conveys a distinctive blackish-blue hue to steel’s surface.